 From now on in the Post, we will focus on the DIY Driving side of things but most of this is applicable to the tours and you can expect to see most things we talk about here and the routes will be similar, but realistically you can let the tour guide worry about this.

-The most Direct route from the Las Vegas Strip is around 118 miles each way and takes in just about NO major sights and attractions.
+The most direct route from the Las Vegas Strip is around 118 miles each way and takes in just about NO major sights and attractions.
 This is clearly not the way to go.

 Our Preferred route is to start out heading for Beatty.
 We head up the 95 and the 121 miles should take around 2 hours.
 The Tours normally follow this route too but it will take longer (slower) and this is your breakfast stop.
 That’s a long way to ride in a bus before eating!
 We normally skip breakfast and just snack on the way, but there are plenty of restaurants along the way, mainly chain restaurants such as IHOP or Denny’s.
 Stop early though as these start to vanish as you head away from Vegas and into the nothingness.
-So whatever your plans we advice having food supplies as it is quite possible you will not find anywhere suitable to eat out in the desert.
+So whatever your plans we advise having food supplies as it is quite possible you will not find anywhere suitable to eat out in the desert.

 Once at Beatty there are a number of things to see and do in the town.
 Including a few museums and lots of cool photo ops, the town is very rural and has a ghost town type feel to it but is still populated by around 1,000 people.
 It still has a definite wild west feel about it though.
 From here you can also explore Rhyolite, a real Ghost Town.